 ✅ Is that outcome more important than the work everyone involved is doing right now?

 ✅ Do I have enough time to prepare?

-Presenting out loud, in front of a mirror, your pet, or a plant will give you an idea of how much time it takes you to deliver your end of the information.
-Maybe you’ll notice tiny time-wasters, like digressions, filler words, or behavior patterns that stall your presentation time.
+Presenting out loud, in front of a mirror, your pet, or a plant, will give you an idea of how much time it takes you to deliver the information.
+Maybe you’ll notice tiny digressions, filler words, or behavior patterns that stall your presentation time.

 “Any committee that is the slightest use is composed of people who are too busy to want to sit on it for a second longer than they have to.” — Katharine Whitehorn, British journalist and radio presenter

-When organizing a meeting, consider only those who are directly related to the topic.
-If you’re doing a project overview, then maybe you need only the team leads, since they can relay information to their teams later on.
-Or if you’re doing a progress report, you can cut down on time and energy by having people send in their briefs, which you can summarize.
+When organizing a meeting, consider only those directly related to the topic.
+If you’re doing a project overview, then maybe you need only the team leads since they can relay information to their teams later on.
+Or, if you’re doing a progress report, you can cut down on time and energy by having people send in their briefs, which you can then summarize.

-Getting people who are only tangentially connected to the topic has several drawbacks:
+Inviting people who are only remotely connected to the topic to a meeting has several drawbacks: